mathworks-robotics/designing-robot-manipulator-algorithms/Readme.txt

     This Simulink model builds on the waypoint tracking model and adds simple perception to track and catch a moving ball using a polynomial extrapolation of the ball trajectory.

+4. openManipulatorTorqueCtrlCfg.slx

+    This Simulink model tests the closed-loop torque controller, in configuration space, using joint position commands (no inverse kinematics or supervisory logic).

+5. openManipulatorTorqueCtrlTask.slx

+    This Simulink model tests the closed-loop torque controller, in task space, using end effector position commands (no supervisory logic).

 ------------------------------------------------------------------------------------------

 PRODUCT REQUIREMENTS: